-Body language can predict outcomes for recovering alcoholicsFebruary 4th, 2013 in Addiction /
+Body language can predict outcomes for recovering alcoholicsFebruary 4, 2013 in Medicine & Health / Addiction

 To predict whether a problem drinker will hit the bottle again, ignore what they say and watch their body language for displays of shame, a University of British Columbia study finds.